levanduy99/Java-Coding/README.md

 - Integers in each row are sorted from left to right.
 - The first integer of each row is greater than the last integer of the previous row.

+### 26. Word Search

+Given an `m x n` grid of character `board` and a string `word`, return `true` if `word` *exists in grid*.

+The word can be constructed from letters of sequentially adjacent cells, where adjacent cells are horizontally or vertically neighboring.
+The same letter cell may not be used more than once.

 ## Strings

 ### 1. Reverse String